 - Graphs and graph algorithms.
-Formation of basic graph terms, representation of graphs.
-Graph relation, color, planar graphs.
-Algorithms (including complexity): searching the chart to width and depth, shortest distances, skeletons, network flows.
+Formalization of basic graph concepts, representation of graphs.
+Context of graph, color, plane graphs.
+Algorithms (including complexity): searching the graph in width and depth, shortest distances, skeletons, flows in networks.

 - Algorithms and data structures.
 Complexity analysis, amortized complexity.
-Algorithm design techniques (divide and dominate, dynamic programming, hungry strategies).
-Advanced data structures (heap, union-find structures).
-String algorithms (Karp-Rabin, KMP, Boyer-Moore algorithms, finite automata).
+Algorithm design techniques (divide and conquer, dynamic programming, hunger strategies).
+Advanced data structures (heaps, union-find structures).
+Algorithms for working with strings (Karp-Rabin, KMP, Boyer-Moore algorithms, use of finite automata).

 - Computer networks.
-Layers of network models, their functionality and synergy, standardization.
-Network layer protocols, advanced IPv6 properties, addressing, address space division.
-Routing: router architecture, family of routing protocols, MPLS and TE.
-Transport protocols: UDP, TCP mechanisms and variants, transport protocols for high latency high-speed networks.
+Layers of network models, their functionality and interoperability, standardization.
+Network layer protocols, advanced IPv6 features, addressing, address space division.
+Routing: router architecture, routing protocol families, MPLS and TE.
+Transport protocols: UDP, mechanisms and variants of TCP, transport protocols for high-speed networks with high latency.

 - Cryptography.
-Using Basic Symmetric Algorithms (AES), mode of operation of block ciphers.
-Using basic asymmetric algorithms (RSA, DSA).
+Use of basic symmetric algorithms (AES), modes of operation of block ciphers.
+Use of basic asymmetric algorithms (RSA, DSA).
 Basic cryptographic protocols.
-Public Key Management, Certification Authority, and Public Key Infrastructure.
+Management of public keys, certification authorities and public key infrastructure.

-- Security and Authorization.
-Authentication of users in computer systems.
+- Security and authorization.
+User authentication in computer systems.
 IPsec protocol and its properties.
-Wireless security, WEP, WPA, 802.1x.
-Internet security.
+Wireless network security, WEP, WPA, 802.1x protocols.
+Security in the Internet environment.
 Authorization, principles.
-Binding authentication and authorization.
-Security policies, safety management.
+Authentication and authorization link.
+Security policies, security management.

 - Distributed systems.
 Synchronous and asynchronous systems, compliance problem.
 Choice in a distributed environment.
 Termination detection.
 Parallel computers, basic principles, interconnection networks and their structure.
-Gridy, OGSA.
-Effective programming methodology.
+Grids, OGSA.
+Methodology of effective programming.

 - Statistics.
-Probability theory, random variables and their probability distribution, Discrete and continuous random variables, examples of different types of layouts.
-Stochastically independent random variables, a sequence of independent repeated attempts.
+Probability theory, random variables and their probability distributions, Discrete and continuous random variables, examples of different types of distributions.
+Stochastically independent random variables, sequence of independent repeated attempts.
 Basic concepts.
 Law of large numbers and central limit theorem.
-Fundamentals of statistical hypothesis testing, interpretation of test results.
+Basics of statistical testing of hypotheses, interpretation of testing results.

 - Self-organizing networks.
-Ad-hoc and sensor networks: architecture, features, self-organization principle, environmental access protocols, nonreactive and proactive routing methods.
+Ad-hoc and sensor networks: architecture, properties, self-organization principle, media access protocols, ireactive and proactive routing methods.
 Application.
-P2P networks: types of architectures, breakdown by different criteria, P2P routing, selected P2P systems.
+P2P networks: types of architectures, classification according to various criteria, routing in P2P, selected P2P systems.

 - Network technology.
-Wireless network technologies, frequency, modulation, spectrum spreading, cellular and other organizations.
-Media Access Protocols.
+Wireless network technology, frequency, modulation, spectrum spreading, cellular and other organizations.
+Media access protocols.
 Optical networks, principles, protocols and components.

-- Multimedia and collaborative environments.
-Multimedia Technology.
-Input / output multimedia device, analog and digital signal conversion.
+- Multimedia and collaboration environment.
+Multimedia technology.
+Input / output multimedia devices, conversion of analog and digital signals.
 Collaborative environment, audio / video interpersonal communication, content sharing.
-Audio and video distribution, multicast, multimedia messaging security.
+Audio and video distribution, multicast, the problem of security of multimedia transmissions.
 Video conferencing, tools and principles.